Farmida Bi, Baroness Bi: Awards and honours

+She was recognised in the Financial News' Fifty Most Influential Lawyers 2025 and its Most Influential Women in Finance 2025.

-In 2009, Bi was named one of the United Kingdom's five most powerful Muslim women.
+Previously, in 2009, Bi was named one of the United Kingdom's five most powerful Muslim women.
 She was a nominated for the British Muslim Awards in 2013, 2014 and 2015 for services to finance and accounts, and services to law.
 In 2018, she was named one of the Financial Times' Top 10 most innovative lawyers and listed in Cranfield University's 2019 Women to Watch supplement.
 She was included in the Women Role Model list in 2019.
 She was appointed a CBE in the 2020 Birthday Honours for services to Law and charity.
 Bi has been recognised for her commitment to action towards diversity and inclusion in the workplace.
 She is Chair of the Patchwork Foundation and Barbican Centre Trust, and has been trustee of the Muslim Youth Helpline.
 She was appointed an Honorary Fellow of Downing College, Cambridge in June 2022.
+As part of the 2025 Political Peerages, Bi was nominated to receive a life peerage to sit in the House of Lords as a Labour peer; she was created as Baroness Bi, of Bermondsey in the London Borough of Southwark on 19 January 2026.